lame/five_weeks_abroad/_posts/2017-09-13-the-one-where-sara-gets-sick.markdown

 date:   2017-09-13
 author: Saralee Morales
 comments: true
+description: A brief introduction to the apartment and some good home cooking including more Manchego cheese
-tags: travel spain sangria cooking
+tags: travel spain sangria cooking manchego apartment malaga new town flan
 ---

 I apologize for the use of the third person in that title, I know I’m not Elmo.
 I’m keeping this one short because not much happened over the past two days due to a nasty cold I acquired.